goncalloferreiira/PythonNotes/README.md

 # PythonNotes for Dummies

-#each exercise comes with a refined explanation, so your dumbass can understand it
+Each exercise comes with a refined explanation, so your dumbass ass can understand it